Elizabeth, portrayed by Joseph Freeman in 1771

 WHY A SEAL SCULPTURE?
 AND HOW?

-Two talks and an unveiling on 1 July 2023, with Jacqueline Tasioulas on WHY a large stone sculpture was commissioned, Lida & Roxanne Kindersley on HOW.
+Prior to the unveiling on 1 July 2023, Jacqueline Tasioulas explained WHY a large stone sculpture was commissioned; Lida & Roxanne Kindersley explained HOW.

 Video, 35min in total: https://stories.clare.cam.ac.uk/unveiling-of-lady-clares-seal/